IMBIL SKATE PARK

 Like most Australian country pubs the Mary Valley’s historic pubs do not disappoint.
 Why not make your first stop our local Imbil Pub, the Railway Hotel.
 These pubs are often the focal point of every town and are rich in history.
 Offering good old fashioned country hospitality, cold beer and a hearty meal, the Mary Valley pubs are a good place to experience the flavour of the region.

 CANOE OR KAYAK ON THE MARY RIVER

 Supporting an amazingly beautiful wetland area, the Mary River and its tributaries offer stunning places to explore by canoe or kayak.
-A number of significant and endangered species live in the Mary catchment and include the Mary River turtle, some species of fish, frogs and butterflies.
-If you make an early start you will enjoy the stillness and quiet of this beautiful place and chances are - you will see platypus, wallabies and the brightly coloured Azure Kingfisher diving for his breakfast.
+A number of significant and endangered species live in the Mary River catchment and include the Mary River turtle, some species of fish, frogs and butterflies.
+If you make an early start you will enjoy the stillness and quiet of this beautiful place and chances are you will see platypus, wallabies and the brightly coloured Azure Kingfisher diving for his breakfast.
 Bring your own kayak, or Ride On Mary will take you on a kayak or canoe tour to the most suitable drop-in point and pick you up at the end of your river journey.

 A visit to Borumba Dam for a picnic is a must.
 Boasting great swimming and fishing holes, Borumba Dam is a great place for water fun as well as enjoying the local wildlife.
 Borumba’s high cliff faces and overhanging trees allow for relaxing day-time lure fishing and early morning paddlers will see an abundance of birdlife and nature at its best.